COURSE TASKS (GRADED AND NOT GRADED) FOR MATH 116

 We will utilize MyOpenMath for ALL graded and non-graded tasks!
 The Gradebook will also be in MyOpenMath!

 a.
-Write an Autobiography - Not Graded (but necessary for continued success)
+Complete the Autobiography Task- Not Graded (but necessary for continued success)

 It requires you to introduce yourself to the class in a MyOpenMath forum called “Autobiography”.
 You can find the task in MyOpenMath in the "Preliminaries" Tasks Folder.

-WARNING: You must have completed the Autobiography Task with a 100% before you can access the syllabus review and other course materials.
+You must have completed the Autobiography Task with a 100% before you can access the Syllabus Review (see (b) below) and other course materials.

 c.
 Study the Learning Materials - Not Graded (but necessary for continued success)